fpoirotte/pssht/README.rst

 pssht
 =====

-pssht is a library that provides an SSH server that can be embedded in other applications.
+pssht is a PHP library that provides an SSH server that can be embedded in other applications.

 What we're aiming for: